dinosoeren/walls.dev/content/project/iris-31/index.md

 What began as my impulse to tell a story resulted in the creation of a new form of performance.
 I wanted to make a cookie, so naturally I built a whole new chocolate factory.
 The name of my new factory is **Cybernetically Augmented Theatre (CAT)**, and the cookie is ***Iris-31***.

 It's my attempt to create art with a traditionally non-artistic medium: virtual reality (VR).
-Despite feeling like I was continually laying the railroad tracks in front of me as I chugged along, I'm proud to say the development of *Iris-31* took a very natural progression into a final form that, although perhaps not fully matured, nonetheless managed to achieve two feats: the final performance remained true to my initial aesthetic intentions, and even after sixty performances, it maintained a sense of unpredictability and liveness through a constantly fluctuating three-way synergy between each individual participant, the actor, and the audience.
+Despite feeling like I was continually laying the railroad tracks in front of me as I chugged along, I'm proud to say the development of *Iris-31* took a very natural progression into a final form that, although perhaps not fully matured, nonetheless managed to achieve two feats: the final performance remained true to my initial aesthetic intentions, and even after 60+ performances, it maintained a sense of unpredictability and liveness through a constantly fluctuating three-way synergy between each individual participant, the actor, and the audience.

 ## Performance Footage